wangdicoder/react-native-indicator/README.md

 ##### LineDotsLoader

-**warning:** *this indicator will occupy a whole horizontal space automatically, which mean you don't need to set any center props.
+**warning:** *this indicator will occupy a whole horizontal space automatically, which means you don't need to set any center props.
 Just keeping the direction of its parent View is vertical.*

 | prop | type | default | description |
 | ---- | ---- | ---- | ---- |